YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 Can I be placed in the same wave as my friend/mom/sister/training partner?

 Yes.
 You may request to be placed in the Buddy Wave, which will be the last wave to start.
-The deadline to do this is August 1.
+The deadline to do this is August 3, 2023 at 11:59 pm.
 If you are in the same age group, it is possible that you will be in the same age group wave, and can request this.

 How is my wave assigned?

-You choose your swim wave when you register.
-If you wish to make a change, please do so as early as possible.
-The deadline to change is August 1.
 There are three wave categories; Elite, Age Group and Buddy.
 The Elite wave starts first and is generally for athletes vying for overall awards.
-Athletes that start in the elite wave are not eligible for age group awards but are eligible for all other awards.
 The age group waves are organized by the participants’ ages.
 Larger age groups may be split into more than one wave.
 Smaller age groups may be combined with other age groups.
 The Buddy wave is for participants who want to start with a friend.
 The buddy waves will go last.

 How many people will be in my wave?